 So, Is WordPress a Bad Idea or a Good Idea?

 It’s a great idea.
-WordPress is a viable CMS and Blogging solution for many businesses and organizations.
+WordPress is a viable CMS and blogging platform for many businesses and organizations.
 However, WordPress implementation is by no means a plug and play affair.
 With any successful marketing and communications endeavor, it takes planning, the right tools, strategic implementation and lots of testing/trial and error.

 The greatest thing about the internet is the wealth of information available at our fingertips.
 Use it to do some research on WordPress, and I think you will find that it could just be an option for you.